 Why here and not abroad?

 Have you ever wanted to experience life in another part of the world?
 To immerse yourself in another culture?
 Or perhaps to impart your knowledge of another culture to others?
 Maybe you should consider teaching abroad.
-Here are just a few comments from Texas State faculty members regarding their experience as academic program directors of a Texas State study abroad program.
+Here are just a few comments from Texas State faculty members regarding their experience as academic program directors of a Texas State Education Abroad program.

 “Teaching abroad is a means to enliven and deepen one's courses and understanding, while also sharing discoveries with students.
 It also gives one a chance to challenge teaching methods, create new approaches to course content, and strengthen interactions with a diverse population.”